Skip to main content

 1. Policy Purpose

-To recommend and manage standards for the public display, storage, conservation, acquisition, accession, deaccession, and loan of the University Art Collection and other works selected for public display in University-owned or -operated spaces.
+To recommend and manage standards for the solicitation, acquisition and accession, installation and display, storage, conservation, deaccession, and loan of the University Permanent Art Collection and other works selected for public display in University-owned or -operated spaces.

 2. Policy Statement

-Boise State University encourages the acquisition and public display of quality artwork in University-owned or -operated spaces for enjoyment and appreciation by students, faculty, staff, and the general public to further the cultural mission of the institution.
+Boise State University encourages the acquisition and public display of quality artwork in University-owned or -operated spaces for enjoyment and appreciation, as well as research by students, faculty, staff, and the general public to further the cultural mission of the institution.

 3. Definitions

-Loaned artwork intended for display in University-owned or -operated spaces for the duration of more than one calendar year.
-Artwork may be owned by an external party to the University.
+Loaned artwork intended for display in University-owned or -operated spaces for the duration of more than one consecutive 12-month period.

-University Art Collection artwork that is displayed in University-owned or -operated spaces without limitations on duration of display.
+University Permanent Art Collection artwork that is displayed in University-owned or -operated spaces for the duration of more than one (1) consecutive twelve (12)- month period.

-Permanent or long-term artworks in public spaces on campus, including outdoor campus spaces and interior public spaces, including but not limited to lobbies, social spaces, hallways, classrooms, etc. Public Art may be large-scale monuments or small-scale and intimate.
+Long-term artworks in public spaces on campus, including outdoor campus spaces and interior spaces open to the public, such as lobbies, reception areas, social spaces, hallways, or similar spaces.
+Public Art may be large-scale monuments or small-scale and intimate.
 Public Art may also include memorial tributes.
-Public Art does not include temporary displays intended mainly for educational or informational purposes.
+Public Art, in the context and governance of this University policy, does not include temporary installations for the purpose of academic, experiential learning guided by faculty pedagogies and written curricula mainly for educational or informational purposes.

 The display of artwork in public University-owned or -operated spaces on campus, including all outdoor campus spaces and interior public spaces such as lobbies, social spaces, etc.

-Artwork owned and cataloged by the University.
-Artwork may be on a short-term or long-term rotational display, may be stored, or may be placed on permanent public display to meet the University’s cultural mission and strategic goals in University-owned or -operated spaces.
-Sections of the University Art Collection may be administratively managed by departmental representatives with knowledge of best practices in conservation and storage of collection items.
+Artwork accessioned and so owned and cataloged by the University.
+Artwork may be on a short-term or long-term rotational display, may be stored, or may be placed on long-term public display to meet the University’s cultural mission and strategic goals in University-owned or -operated spaces.
+Display of the collection is at the discretion of the University Art Curator and Collections Manager in cooperation with department stakeholders.
+Selections of the University Permanent Art Collection may be administratively managed by departmental representatives with knowledge of best practices in the conservation and storage of collection items.

-b.
-Public Art can be acquired through a variety of methods.
-It should be recognized that advocacy and selection of Public Art can be controversial and at times, technically difficult.
-Decisions related to Public Art on campus must consider such issues as: artistic quality, appropriateness, site context, public sensibility, durability, maintainability, safety, and cost.
+a.
+The University Permanent Art Collection is built through a variety of methods.
+Advocacy and selection of artworks can be controversial and at times, technically difficult.
+Decisions related to the University Permanent Art Collection on campus must consider such issues as artistic quality, appropriateness, site context, public sensibility, durability, maintainability, safety, and cost.

 5.1 UACC Responsibilities

 a.
-Review specific proposals for Public Art or gifts of art with the purpose of recommending to the University President approval, acceptance, suggestions for modification, or rejection.
+Review specific proposals for Public Art commission or placement, gifts of artwork and other new acquisitions, and deaccessions with the purpose of recommending to the University President approval, acceptance, suggestions for modification, or rejection.

 b.
-Provide leadership in furthering the presence of Public Art on campus and targeting specific citing opportunities, working in cooperation with the Associate Vice President/Chief Planning and Facilities Officer, or designee.
+Provide leadership in furthering the presence of Public Art on campus and targeting specific location opportunities, working in cooperation with the Chief Financial and Operating Officer and Vice President for Finance and Operations or designee.

 c.
-Maintain the database for University-owned art collections and provide expertise and recommendations for public display in conjunction with the Associate Vice President/Chief Planning and Facilities Officer, or designee.
+Provide expertise and recommendations for public display in conjunction with the Chief Financial and Operating Officer and Vice President for Finance and Operations or designee.

 d.
 Establish procedures and manage the process for loaning University-owned art to University departments for display within campus buildings and offices.